rrumale/machine-learning-live-labs/oml4py/initialize-environment-novnc/initialize-environment-novnc.md

 *Estimated Lab Time*: 30 minutes

 ### Objectives
-* Access an NoVNC Instance
+* Get familiar with the lab Instance
 * Launch Jupyter Notebooks
-* Test the database connectivity

 ### Prerequisites
 This lab assumes you have:
 - You have completed reservation process and able to login to Remote Desktop connection

 ## Task 1: Check the Lab setup
-1. The remote desktop has pre-configured all the software and environment needed for this workshop.
+1. The remote desktop instance has pre-configured all the software and environment needed for this workshop.
 This includes a 21c Databases & Jupyter Notebooks.
-The following services would start automatically.
-The lab guide is available in a browser session this would allow you to access the lab guide and Jupter Notebooks side by side.
+All services would start automatically.
+The lab guide is available in a browser session, this would allow you to access the lab guide and Jupter Notebooks side by side.
-    - Database Listeners
-    - Database Server Instances
-    - Browser with Lab Guide

     ![](./images/oml4py-novnc-guide.png " ")